 Holland's excellent bicycle path network is clearly marked with the ANWB (Royal Dutch Touring Club, an automobile association) red and white signs and mushroom-shaped posts, indicating the quickest route from A to B.

 The Dutch National Cycling Association (Stichting Landelijk Fietsplatform) created and manages a network of over 4,500 km of cycle routes in the Netherlands.
 All LF routes are signposted in both directions.
 Route guides for the LF routes are available for a fee and divided into four categories including those for holiday tours, area guides, weekend rides and day tours.
-The guides are available only in Dutch, though they do contain detailed maps.

 Cycling paths: cyclists must use the cycling path if there is one.
 Cycling paths that are marked with rectangular blue signs, marked fietspad are not compulsory.
 Where there is no cycling path, cyclists may cycle on the road along with cars.